C/2025 K1 (ATLAS): Physical characteristics

 Spectroscopic observations of the comet conducted from the Asiago Astrophysical Observatory between 3 and 15 August 2025 had revealed that its coma is significantly depleted in carbon-chain molecules, especially diatomic carbon (C2).
 Additional data obtained from the Lowell Observatory on 19 August 2025 indicated it also has very low CN-to-OH and dust-to-gas ratios compared to other comets.
 So far, only two other comets were known to have such carbon-poor composition, these were C/1988 Y1 (Yanaka) and 96P/Machholz.
+On 13 November 2025, as the comet was fragmenting, the optical spectrum was dominated by NH2 while it was depleted in carbon species.
+Multiband optical observations from the Gemini Observatory in December 2025 show that the comet fragments have a predominantly blue (g–r) color of ~0.40, which are likely explained by the dust particle size and light-scattering effects.